Why Choose an Independent School

 - Private schools often have a religious affiliation and were founded by parents and community members who adhere to a certain philosophy.
 They are supported by their religious community as well as through tuition from parents.

-What’s the process for applying to an independent school?
+What is process for applying to an independent school?

 Why do some people believe independent schools are exclusive or elitist?